bootsector/stm32-hid-bootloader/README.md

 Additionally, if you have a "Blue Pill" board, setting jumper BOOT1 to the 1 position (and leaving BOOT0 at the 0 position), the bootloader will kick in.

-This bootloader should't have any compiler restrictions, so it should work with any GCC ARM toolchain version (latest is always recommended!).
+Latest version of the GCC ARM toolchain is  recommended!